-The deadline for the submission of nominations for election to the Board of Directors was on 6 April 2018.
-The meeting of the Nominations Committee composed of Manuel B. Zamora, Jr. (Chairman), Toru Higo, and Fulgencio S. Factoran, Jr. (Independent Director) was scheduled on 10 April 2018.
+The deadline for the submission of nominations for election to the Board of Directors is on 5 April 2019.
+The meeting of the Nominations Committee composed of Manuel B. Zamora, Jr. (Chairman), Toru Higo, and Fulgencio S. Factoran, Jr. (Independent Director), is scheduled on 8 April 2019.

-The Nominations Committee screened the nominees for election to the Board of Directors in accordance with the Company's Revised Manual on Corporate Governance.
-The Committee assessed the candidates' background, educational qualifications, work experience, expertise and stature as would enable them to effectively participate in the deliberations of the Board.
+The Nominations Committee screens the nominees for election to the Board of Directors in accordance with the Company's Revised Manual on Corporate Governance.
+The Committee shall assess the candidates' background, educational qualifications, work experience, expertise and stature as would enable them to effectively participate in the deliberations of the Board.

-In the case of the independent directors, the Committee reviewed their business relationships and activities to ensure that they have all the qualifications and none of the disqualifications for independent directors as set forth in the Company's Manual of Corporate Governance, the Securities Regulation Code ("SRC"), and the SRC Implementing Rules and Regulations.
+In the case of the independent directors, the Committee will review their business relationships and activities to ensure that they have all the qualifications and none of the disqualifications for independent directors as set forth in the Company's Revised Manual of Corporate Governance, the Securities Regulation Code ("SRC"), and the SRC Implementing Rules and Regulations

-Nominees for Election at Annual Stockholders' Meeting on 28 May 2018.
+Nominees for Election at Annual Stockholders' Meeting on 20 May 2019.

-At their meeting on 10 April 2018, the Nominations Committee screened the nominees and to determine whether they have all of the qualifications and none of the disqualifications for election to the Company's Board of Directors and prepares the Final List of Candidates for election to the Board of Directors at the Annual Shareholders' Meeting.
-The following have been nominated for election to the Company's Board of Directors:
+The Nominations Committee is scheduled to meet on 8 April 2019 to screen the nominees and to determine whether they have all of the qualifications and none of the disqualifications for election to the Company's Board of Directors.
+The Final List of Candidates for election to the Board of Directors at the annual shareholders' meeting will be provided in the Definitive Information Statement.

+The following are the incumbent Directors of the Company:

-Regular Directors:
+Incumbent Regular Directors:

 - 1. Manuel B. Zamora, Jr.

 - 2. Philip T. Ang

 - 3. Gerard H. Brimo

 - 4. Martin Antonio G. Zamora

 - 5. Luis J. L. Virata

-- 6. Takanori Fujimura
+- 6. Masahiro Kamiya

 - 7. Toru Higo

-Independent Directors:
+Incumbent Independent Directors: